Academic Expectations

 Course Syllabus

-A course syllabus is how your instructor for each course will communicate how that course will run, the rules you are expected you to follow, book information, and any additional information that you should know pertaining to the course.
-The syllabus will be posted in your Blackboard shell and it is critical that you read the syllabus for each and every course that you are enrolled in at the beginning of the semester.
+A course syllabus is how your instructor for each course will communicate how that course will run, the rules you are expected to follow, book information, and any additional information that you should know pertaining to the course.
+The syllabus will be posted in your Canvas shell and it is critical that you read the syllabus for each and every course that you are enrolled in at the beginning of the semester.

 Class Attendance